insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

-A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
-However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
-Therefore, use Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

 https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/